Reference collection: Significance in academic research

 In biology, reference collections, such as herbaria are a source of information about variations of populations within a species.
-They are also the repository of holotypes used as the official definition of species.
+They are also the repository of nomenclatural type specimens used to fix the circumscription of the taxonomic name.

 In philately, reference collections are critical to expertization, since the characteristics differentiating authentic stamps from reprints, fakes, and forgeries are often too subtle to be described verbally.